-Mr. Boskoff has been a student of Dr. Gregory Broughton, Dr. Scott Piper and Caroline Helton.
+Mr. Boskoff has been a student of Dr. Gregory Broughton, Dr. Scott Piper and Barbara Paver.
 He has also spent time working with Martin Katz, Dr. Timothy Cheek, Kathleen Kelly, Kathryn Wright, Copeland Woodruff, Dr. Stephen Austin, Frederick Burchinal, Martha Sheil, Kenneth Bozeman and Steven Mcgee.

 Mr. Boskoff is currently calling Houston, Texas his home and base of operations.